🏄 137 SPOTS. 7-DAY FORECASTS. 100% FREE — EXPLORE NOW

 What is the water temperature at Nauset Beach?

-The current water temperature at Nauset Beach is 41°F. A 6/5mm wetsuit with boots, gloves, and hood is essential.
+The current water temperature at Nauset Beach is 61°F. A 4/3mm wetsuit with optional boots is recommended.

 What is the surf like at Nauset Beach today?